 Fire Safety Signage: The Basics

-Fire safety signage is one of the most visible parts of a building’s fire safety arrangements, yet it is often misunderstood, poorly specified or inconsistently applied.
-When done properly, signage supports safe evacuation, helps people understand what to do in an emergency, and reinforces other fire safety measures already in place.
-When done badly, it can confuse occupants, create clutter, or provide a false sense of compliance.
-This article explains the basics of fire safety signage, what it is for, where it is typically required, and how it fits into wider fire safety management.
+Fire safety signage is one of the most visible parts of a building's fire safety arrangements, yet it is often misunderstood, poorly specified, or inconsistently applied.
+Done well, signage supports safe evacuation, helps people understand what to do in an emergency, and reinforces the other fire safety measures already in place.
+Done badly, it can confuse occupants, create clutter, or provide a false sense of compliance.

 What Is Fire Safety Signage?